Eight Facilities Manager Interview Questions

 “What’s in a name?
 That which we call a rose by any other name would smell as sweet.” – William Shakespeare, Romeo and Juliet

-Let’s take a look at the many job titles that pass for a facility management position and learn more about why they’re often presented in different ways.
+Let’s examine the many job titles that pass for an integrated facilities management position and learn why they’re often presented differently.

 Manager and coordinator titles